openshift-pipelines/pipelines-as-code/docs/content/docs/install/gitlab.md

 ## Notes

-* Private instance are automatically detected, no need to specify the api url.
+* Private instance are automatically detected, no need to specify the api URL.
 Unless you want to override it then you can simply add it to the spec`.git_provider.url` field.

 * `git_provider.secret` cannot reference a secret in another namespace, Pipelines as code assumes always it will be the same namespace as where the